jewelsofthought/neshama/site/posts/freedom/week_5/hod_gevurah.md

 <h3>Reflections</h3>

-[^1]: I would like to shape myself into a “vessel” to receive the Light – when It wishes to grace me with Its form – and a “channel” for that Light to express Itself in the world.
+[^1]: I would like to shape myself into a "vessel" to receive the Light – when It wishes to grace me with Its form – and a "channel" for that Light to express Itself in the world.